About

 Question: What’s next for you?

 Monique: I serve a God of 'open doors'.
-He orchestrated for me to win BBC's Gospel Singer of the Year in 2021, and I have placed my music ministry in the palm of His hands.
+He orchestrated for me to win BBC's Gospel Singer of the Year in 2021, and I have placed my ministry and mission in the palm of His hands.
 In all things I am mindful to ensure my steps are ordered by God and that I remain obedient to His calling.
-So.....watch this space